razzius/razzius.github.io/_posts/2021-06-06-lentil-soup-recipe.md

 - a lot of cumin
 - about a tablespoon of salt
 - pepper
-- about 8 cups waterwater
+- about 8 cups water
 - lemon slices

 Dice onions.
 Cover the bottom of a large pot with olive oil, and heat it up.